xd999e/neosoft-zebar/README.md

 # Neosoft [Zebar](https://github.com/glzr-io/zebar)
 A Zebar configuration forked from [Neobrutal Zebar](https://github.com/adriankarlen/neobrutal-zebar) for Zebar V3, built with Svelte and Tailwind.
-This project would not have been possible without the original—please give it a star!
+This project would not have been possible without the original, please give it a star!

 ## ✨ Features